hbradio/portfolio/content/about.md

 <section>
   <p>
-    I'm a senior software engineer and team lead at
+    I'm a senior software engineer at Salesforce in Indianapolis.
-    <a href="https://genesys.com">Genesys</a> in Indianapolis.
   </p>
   <p>
     I co-founded an online coding platform for middle